-Series A Units consisting of One Share of Common Stock and of Common Stock
+2,050,000 Series A Units consisting of One Share of Common Stock and a Share of Common Stock

-Series D Warrants to Purchase One Share
+Series D Warrant to Purchase One

-Series B Units consisting of a Pre-Funded Series E Warrant to Purchase One Share of Common Stock and Series D Warrants to Purchase One Share of Common Stock
+8,000,000 Series B Units consisting of a Pre-Funded Series E Warrant to Purchase One Share of Common Stock and a Series D Warrant to Purchase One Share of Common Stock

-Pursuant to this prospectus supplement and the accompanying prospectus, we are offering for sale per unit.
+Pursuant to this prospectus supplement and the accompanying prospectus, we are offering for sale 2,050,000 Series A units, with each Series A unit consisting of one share of our common stock and a Series D warrant to purchase one share of our common stock.
+Each full Series D warrant gives the warrant holder the right to purchase one share of our common stock.
+Each Series A unit will be sold at a negotiated price of \$1.00 per unit.
 The Series A units will not be issued or certificated.
 The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.